sbdzdz/sebastiandziadzio.github.io/_posts/2018-01-08-horizontal-bar-chart.md

 categories, values = zip(*sorted_data)
 ```

-You can treat the slightly cryptic {% ihighlight python %} zip(*sorted_data) {% endihighlight %} as the [reverse of zip](https://stackoverflow.com/questions/12974474/how-to-unzip-a-list-of-tuples-into-individual-lists).
+You can treat the slightly cryptic `zip(*sorted_data)` as the [reverse of zip](https://stackoverflow.com/questions/12974474/how-to-unzip-a-list-of-tuples-into-individual-lists).
 The sorting part is a bit hard to remember, so I often use the following ~~hack~~ trick to get the categories and values in descending order:

 ```python
 from collections import Counter